Ahmedyahyay/holbertonschool-shell/permissions/README.md

-permission project
-this script switches the current user to "betty"
+This is script switches the current user to betty